lemariva/MaixPy_YoloV2/README.md

 I added a training example with the brio 33594.
 You can train the model running the code inside `training.ipynb`.

-Additional information about the porting to MaixPy is coming this week.

 Note: Some additional libraries for the container are required and installed on the first cell block of the notebook.
 You don't need to run it everytime that you compile the model.
 If you start a new container (not restart the stopped one), you need to install them again.

 # Acknowledgement
-* Ported from [penny4860/Yolo-digit-detector](https://github.com/penny4860/Yolo-digit-detector) to Jupyter and upgraded to Tensorflow 2.0. ```
+* Ported from [penny4860/Yolo-digit-detector](https://github.com/penny4860/Yolo-digit-detector) to Jupyter and upgraded to Tensorflow 2.0.